chris-paterson/Recall/README.md

     - Need a way to specify repo.
         - Maybe we just specify a directory (possibly an env variable)
         - The specified directory should have git enabled so we can just invoke commands
-- Probably one large markdown file? or maybe a number of small files.
-    - If small files make it directory based?
-    - Seems like a pain to change in the future?
-    - Maybe easier than one large file though

-## Future
-- Web client - Phoenix
-    - This can be used for mobile too
-    - Eventually would want to be able to edit things too
-    - User notes by a git repo that they specify
-        - Don't really want to store any keys so we'll see what's available

-## Terminology
-- dir - Folder
-- Path - Filesystem object such as file